On transgression in associated bundles: Introduction

 Chern-Simons \cite{cs} transgressed $P(\Omega)$ in the principal bundle $E$.
 That is, they showed that $P(\Omega)$ is a coboundary in $E$ by canonically constructing a form $TP(\omega)$ ($T$ for transgression), depending on the connection $\omega$, such that $dTP(\omega)=P(\Omega)$.
 The Chern-Simons forms $TP(\omega)$ define important secondary invariants and appear naturally in questions involving manifolds with boundaries.

-It is also important to be able to transgress the characteristic form $P(\Omega)$ in ``smaller" bunldes, that is, associated bundles.
+It is also important to be able to transgress the characteristic form $P(\Omega)$ in ``smaller" bundles, that is, associated bundles.
 Let $H<G$ be a subgroup with Lie algebra $\fh$.
-We assume that the homogenous space $G/H$ is \emph{reductive}.
+We assume that the homogenous space $G/H$ is \emph{reductive} (see \er{decomp}).
 Consider the associated bundle $B=E\times_G (G/H)$, which fits in the following commutative diagram

 Here $\pi_1:E\to B$ is a principal bundle with structure group $H$.
 The question is then to find a canonical form $TP(\omega)$ on the associated bundle $B$, which transgresses $P(\Omega)$ (regarded as on $B$), at least in many important cases.
 (See the precise statement in \er{new relation}.)